 Final Fantasy 3

 What about the rest?
 Well, the only other version of Final Fantasy 3 is the original, released on the Famicom in 1990 and available exclusively in Japan.
 And I have no idea how you might acquire a copy, so I won't even speculate.
-But if you did, you would find FF3 holds up surprisingly well.
-Sure the characters have zero personality and the plot is kinda all over the place, but it is fun learning (and exploiting) the quirks of this game, such as which jobs are horribly overpowered, and which are completely useless.
+But if you did, you would find that FF3 holds up surprisingly well.
+Sure the characters have zero personality and the plot is all over the place, but it's fun learning (and exploiting) the quirks of this game, such as which jobs are horribly overpowered, and which are completely useless.